 - What activities would build students’ capacity to think critically about the subjects you teach?

-- What curricular barriers exist to teaching critical thinking, and how can we overcome them?
+- What curricular barriers exist in teaching critical thinking, and how can we overcome them?

 - How do you intend to start bringing critical thinking instruction into your own classrooms?